santiago-es/santiago-es.github.io/content/about.md

 in the humanities through the Plan II Honors program and was a Junior Fellow in the College of Liberal Arts.
 I went on to complete an M.Phil in Chemistry at the University of Cambridge under the mentorship of Sir David Klenerman where I worked on a project using super-resolution fluorescence microscopy to study diffraction-limited aggregates of alpha-synuclein, a protein which aggregates in the context of neurodegenerative disease, e.g. in Parkinson's and dementia with Lewy bodies.
+I am currently a medical student at Stanford Medical School.

 This blog is an outlet for my hyperactive imagination and a place where I work through my own thoughts by attempting to write them down in a way that might make sense to other people.
 The name is *prima facie* because a lot of what I write in this blog